 875 Union St. N.E.
-Salem, OR 97311
+Salem.
+OR 97311

-EMPLOYMENT APPEALS BOARD DECISION 2022-EAB-0020
+EMPLOYMENT APPEALS BOARD DECISION 2022-EAB-0143

-Reversed Disqualification
+Affirmed Disqualification

-PROCEDURAL HISTORY: On November 9, 2021, the Oregon Employment Department (the Department) served notice of an administrative decision concluding that claimant was discharged for misconduct and disqualified from receiving unemployment insurance benefits effective October 17, 2021 (decision # 110144).
-Claimant filed a timely request for hearing.
-On December 15, 2021, ALJ Roberts conducted a hearing, and on December 20, 2021 issued Order No. 21-UI-182254, reversing decision # 110144 by concluding that claimant was discharged, but not for misconduct, and was not disqualified from receiving benefits based on the work separation.
-On December 23, 2021, the employer filed an application for review with the Employment Appeals Board (EAB).
+PROCEDURAL HISTORY: On November 2, 2021, the Oregon Employment Department (the Department) served notice of an administrative decision concluding that claimant quit working for the employer with good cause and was not disqualified from receiving unemployment insurance benefits based on the work separation (decision # 101203).
+The employer filed a timely request for hearing.
+On January 10, 2022, ALJ Lucas conducted a hearing, and on January 14, 2022 issued Order No. 22-UI-184120, reversing decision # 101203 by concluding that the employer discharged claimant for misconduct, disqualifying claimant from receiving unemployment insurance benefits effective October 17, 2021.
+On January 22, 2022, claimant filed an application for review with the Employment Appeals Board (EAB).